MARKET SNAPSHOT: Tech Stocks Set To Slump Again, As Nasdaq-100 Futures Drop

 It's the second time in a week that the gadgets giant has been downgraded, with the more bearish view once again stemming from concerns that optimism over the iPhone 8 has been baked into the stock.

 Other markets:European equities (http://www.marketwatch.com/story/european-stocks-pushed-down-by-tech-selloff-british-governments-woes-2017-06-12) pulled back, and Asian markets closed with losses (http://www.marketwatch.com/story/asian-markets-slip-as-tech-stock-selloff-spreads-2017-06-11), as the tech selloff spread to exchanges there.
-Oil futures traded higher, while gold futures and a key dollar index were little changed.
+Oil futures traded higher, while gold futures and a key dollar index were little lower.
+Treasury yields inched higher, with the 10-year yield up 2 basis points at 2.22%.

 (END) Dow Jones Newswires